Cigarette: Cigarette butt

-The common name for the remains of a cigarette after smoking is a cigarette butt.
+In North America, the common name for the remains of a cigarette after smoking is a cigarette butt.
+In Britain, it is also called a dog-end.
 The butt is typically about 30% of the cigarette's original length.
 It consists of a tissue tube which holds a filter and some remains of tobacco mixed with ash.

 They are the most numerically frequent litter in the world.
 Cigarette butts accumulate outside buildings, on parking lots, and streets where they can be transported through storm drains to streams, rivers, and beaches.
-It is also called a fag-end or dog-end.

 In a 2013 trial, the city of Vancouver, British Columbia, partnered with TerraCycle to create a system for recycling of cigarette butts.
 A reward of 1¢ per collected butt was offered to determine the effectiveness of a deposit system similar to that of beverage containers.

 Electronic cigarette

-An electronic cigarette is a handheld battery-powered vaporizer that simulates smoking by providing some of the behavioral aspects of smoking, including the hand-to-mouth action of smoking, but without combusting tobacco.
+An electronic cigarette (commonly known as a vape) is a handheld battery-powered vaporizer that simulates smoking by providing some of the behavioral aspects of smoking, including the hand-to-mouth action of smoking, but without combusting tobacco.
 Using an e-cigarette is known as "vaping" and the user is referred to as a "vaper".
 Instead of cigarette smoke, the user inhales an aerosol, commonly called vapor.
 E-cigarettes typically have a heating element that atomizes a liquid solution called e-liquid.
 E-cigarettes are automatically activated by taking a puff; others turn on manually by pressing a button.
 Some e-cigarettes look like traditional cigarettes, but they come in many variations.
 Most versions are reusable, though some are disposable.
 There are first-generation, second-generation, third-generation, and fourth-generation devices.
 E-liquids usually contain propylene glycol, glycerin, nicotine, flavorings, additives, and differing amounts of contaminants.
 E-liquids are also sold without propylene glycol, nicotine, or flavors.